B. Braun: Divisions

-The United Kingdom headquarters are located in Chapeltown, just north of Sheffield, in South Yorkshire.
+The United Kingdom headquarters are located in Chapeltown, just north of Sheffield in South Yorkshire.
 The United States headquarters are located in Bethlehem, Pennsylvania, where the subsidiary company is known as B. Braun Medical, Inc. It sells pharmaceutical and medical products.

 Aesculap

 B. Braun's Aesculap division, (/æsˈkliːp/), which includes Aesculap, Inc., its American unit, is a manufacturer of surgical equipment.
 It derives its name from Aesculapius, the Greek and Roman god of medicine and physicians.
 It manufactures a range of equipment including sutures, handheld surgical instruments, implants, and electrosurgical devices and powers systems.
-It also provides training to healthcare workers through its Aesculap Academy.
+During the Second World War they produced tattoo stamps used in German extermination camps.
+They also provide training to healthcare workers through its Aesculap Academy.

 Aesculap was founded in 1867 in Tuttlingen, Germany by Gottfried Jetter.
-During World War II, Aesculap manufactured and supplied needle tattoo stamps with which the Nazis marked inmates at Auschwitz concentration camp.

 Aesculap, Inc., its American division, was founded in 1977 in Center Valley, Pennsylvania.
 Aesculap AG was incorporated into the B. Braun Group in 1998.

+Legal issues

+In 2010, B. Braun Medical, a unit of B. Braun, agreed to pay $14.7 million for causing the Medicaid program in the US to pay inflated amounts on dozens of its products.